 #9: Singular and Plural Nouns Songs

 If you teach kids, consider incorporating some songs and chants into your lesson.
 Not great at singing?
 Don’t worry about it.
 There are a million and one resources on YouTube for just about any topic or grammar point, including plural nouns.
-Check out this song, but there are lots more too:

 #10: Whiteboard Games and Activities